dimitris-karapliafis/RdRpCATCH/README.md

 - Note: By default, RdRpCATCH will search against all pre-compiled databases if no `--db_options` argument is specified.
 If you want to use only the custom databases, you can specify `--db_options none` to avoid searching against the pre-compiled databases.

-### input:
-The input file can be one or more nucleotide or protein sequences in multi-fasta format.
-The output directory is where the results will be stored.
-We recommend specifying the type of the sequence in the command line, An optional argument `--seq_type` (nuc or prot) can be used to specify if the input fasta file sequences are nucleotide or amino acid.

 ## Commands
 The following two commands are available in RdRpCATCH: